 - Pericardial effusion with ablation: 3.0%; ablation-related events: 1.8%

 The results of this important trial indicate that ablation is not superior to drug therapy for CV outcomes at 5 years among patients with new-onset or untreated AF that required therapy.
 There was a significant reduction in death or CV hospitalization with ablation, and on as-treated analysis, ablation demonstrated superior efficacy to drug therapy.
-In the setting of a negative primary endpoint, the latter two findings are considered hypothesis generating.
+In addition, recurrent AF and AF burden were lower with ablation compared with drug therapy alone.
+In the setting of a negative primary endpoint, these latter findings are considered hypothesis generating.
 Catheter ablation was associated with a significant reduction in recurrent AF compared with drug therapy.

 A couple of caveats exist.
 The drug-therapy arm is very heterogeneous, and it is unclear if uniform pursuance of rhythm control in that arm would be better than the rate control arm.
 The included population is also somewhat unclear with respect to the patients who would most benefit with this therapy.